mattrubin/OneTimePassword/README.md

 ### Generate a One-Time Password

-The current password:
+To generate the current password:
 ````swift
 let password = token.currentPassword
 ````

-The password at a specific point in time:
+To generate the password at a specific point in time:
 ````swift
 let now: NSTimeInterval = NSDate().timeIntervalSince1970
 let passwordAtTime = token.generator.passwordAtTime(now)